mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 These components will be composed together through a container component to build our quiz.

 ### Creating the first component
+First off, we'll install the [prop-types](https://github.com/facebook/prop-types) library for React, by running the following command in our project's root directory:

+{% highlight text %}
+  npm install prop-types
+{% endhighlight %}

-Create a new directory named `components`, and inside that create a new file named `Question.js`.
+Then create a new directory named `components`, and inside that create a new file named `Question.js`.
 This is where we'll start writing our first React component.
 Add the following code:

 {% highlight text linenos %}
   import React from 'react';
+  import PropTypes from 'prop-types';

   function Question(props) {
     return (